This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make the dry rub seasoning by mixing together the paprika, chili powder, salt, sugar, pepper, and garlic powder in a small bowl.
-Set it aside.
+• Make the Dry Rub: In a small bowl, mix the paprika, chili powder, salt, sugar, pepper, and garlic powder.
+Set aside.

-• Slice the ribs and top with additional BBQ sauce or serve with the sauce on the side for dipping.
+• Slice and serve with extra BBQ sauce on the side.

 Notes